 Type I and II patients [partial or complete absence of the sacrum] have an excellent chance of becoming community ambulators.
 Foot and knee deformities in these patients should be corrected.

 Management of types III and IV type deformities is more controversial.

 Nonprogressive kyphosis or scoliosis do not require any treatment whereas progressive scoliosis or kyphosis requires operative stabilization.

 The treatment of spinal-pelvic instability is controversial.
 The patient with spine-pelvic instability is unable to sit without support or to ambulate without the aid of a pelvic-thoracic bucket. spinal-pelvic fusion can help these patients but does not seem justified for asymptomatic spinal-pelvic instability.
 If the progressive deformity is present, lumbopelvic arthrodesis [Fusion of the lumbar spine with pelvis] is recommended.

 Reconstruction of the lower limb in type IV sacral agenesis has not been successful, because of the absence of muscle fibers and major motor nerves.
 Bilateral subtrochanteric amputation followed by fitting of a pelvic-thoracic bucket and a hip disarticulation prosthesis can provide partial ambulation.

-Soft-tissue releases, supracondylar femoral extension osteotomies, and serial casting or amputation may be chosen for limb deformites.
+Soft-tissue releases, supracondylar femoral extension osteotomies, and serial casting or amputation may be chosen for limb deformities.

 Classification images adapted from Renshaw TS: Sacral agenesis: a classification in review of 23 cases, J Bone Joint Surg 60A:373, 1978

-Clinical photograph from Phillips WA, Cooperman DR, Lindquist TC, et al: Orthopaedic management of lumbosacral agenesis: long-term follow-up, J Bone Joint Surg 64A:1282, 1982.
+Clinical photograph from of Sacral Agenesis Phillips WA, Cooperman DR, Lindquist TC, et al: Orthopaedic management of lumbosacral agenesis: long-term follow-up, J Bone Joint Surg 64A:1282, 1982.